 - Foggy thinking/confusion

 - Hallucinations, bizarre behavior and suicidal thoughts have been reported by some users.

-Drinking alcohol, taking other benzodiazepines and combining Triazolam with antihistamines containing diphenhydramine will increase the sedative effects of Triazolam.
+Drinking alcohol, taking other benzodiazepines and combining Triazolam withcontaining diphenhydramine will increase the sedative effects of Triazolam.
 In addition, certain medications inhibit metabolism of Halcion, which tends to raise levels of Halcion in the body and cause excessive sedation.